Social Aspects of Public Health

 Embracing Positive Living For Our People

-HAST has conducted many groundbreaking studies on, among others, the following topics:
+SAPH has conducted many groundbreaking studies on, among others, the following topics:

 - National HIV surveillance including HIV incidence both in the general population as well as in different sectors of the economy such as among educators and health workers in the public sector

 - Social and behavioural prevention intervention research on HIV, STIs and TB including reducing the impact of alcohol abuse, HIVAIDS-related stigma, and gender-based violence and using different models of HIV counselling and testing (HCT)